News and Articles

 Search for extra-terrestrial radio signals at

-See pictures of the
+See the status of the project servers.

-Alert!
 On April 4, 2003, a security hole was found in the SETI@home client and reported to the SETI@home team.
 Version 3.08 of the client, which fixes the security hole, is available for most platforms.
 On November 14, 2003, the project reported that one or more viruses/worms may be circulating on the Internet and installing SETI@home on infected computers.
 It has a page with more information.

 SETI@Home is the largest public distributed computing project in terms of computing power: on September 26, 2001 it reached the ZettaFLOP (1021 floating point operations) mark--a new world record--performing calculations at an average of 71 TeraFLOPs/second.
 For comparison, the fastest individual computer in the world is IBM's ASCI White, which runs at 12.3 TeraFLOPs/second.
 On June 1, 2002, the project completed over 1 million CPU years of computation.
 On August 19, 2003, the project processed its 1 billionth work unit.